Table of Contents

 Conventional Stress Tests

-When you think about a stress test, you probably envision a trip to the doctor, being hooked up with a couple of wires, a blood pressure cuff, and an insane speed and incline on a treadmill.
+When you think about a stress test, you probably envision a trip to the doctor, being hooked up with a bunch of wires, a blood pressure cuff, and an insane speed and incline on a treadmill.

 You can also have a nuclear stress test that doesn’t involve the physical stress of the treadmill but is chemically induced.
 Either way, these are common stress tests conducted by medical professionals.

 Questionnaires are also used.
 However, attempting to assess how stressed you are through a variety of questions could be misleading and inaccurate.
 As you may or may not realize, you tend to adapt to your stressors and simply forget on a conscious level what may be actually stressing you or to what degree.

 A symptomatic stress test is also common.
 As for symptoms, one could easily surmise that almost all symptoms, in one way or another, could be associated with stress.
 For example, one person may suffer a neck ache while another may manifest a stress-induced heart attack!